Can You Screw Down Composite Decking

 Hidden Fastening Systems

 Using screws to install your decking, whether composite, PVC, or wood, is a trusted and reliable method.
-However, there are some new ways to install your patio without using only screws.
-One of them is using hidden fastening systems.
+However, there are some new ways to install your composite decking without using only screws.
+One of them is using a hidden fastening system.

 There are two types of composites, solid and grooved composite decking materials.
-Grooved composites have a thin slot cut on its edges.
+Grooved composites have a thin slot cut on their edges.
 These spaces make it possible to use hidden fastening systems.
-The hidden fastening system is a clip that goes into the grooves, which is screwed to joists.
+The hidden fastening system is a clip that fits into the grooves, which is then screwed to joists.
 People who use these can have the benefit of not having any visible screws on their decks.
 They can also be easily removed without damaging the decking boards.

 There are many types of hidden fastening systems.
 Some manufacturers have clips that are specifically designed for their products.
-Others can be used regardless of what brand your composite decking is.
+The approved manufacturer’s hidden fastener system for securing the composite decking boards to the subframe is the recommended method.
+Other types of hidden fasteners can be used regardless of what brand your composite decking is.
+Please check with the manufacturer to make sure any warranty is not invalidated by using third-party fasteners.

 Hidden Screws for Your Patio

-While using hidden fastening systems is the easiest way not to have screw heads on your patio, there are other ways you can do it.
+Using a hidden fastening system is the easiest way not to have screw heads visible on your decking area.
+There are other ways you can do it.
 One notable approach is manually hiding the screw heads.
 To do this, you will need to cut the same material into plugs and cover the screw holes with it.
-You will need to seal the hole with a reliable glue.
+You will need to seal the hole with reliable glue.
 Doing this is an excellent way to stick with the traditional method of installation while having a flawless and smooth deck at the same time.
+If you’re planning not to use the manufacturer’s approved hidden fastener system to secure the decking boards to the subframe.
+Again as stated previously, you should check with the manufacturer that this does invalidate any warranty provided with the composite decking boards.